 Synchronization is a built-in process in Microsoft Outlook that happens regularly whenever the PST files or OST file gets updated.
 That is as and when the Outlook sends and receives emails or any other folder is updated, simultaneously it even updates the Exchange Server about these changes.
 For example, when you edit, delete, send or receive an email in Microsoft Outlook, the changes will also be updated on the Microsoft Exchange Server.

-Before going with any steps, first, check if the sync issues occur between your Microsoft Exchange Server (MES) mailbox and the OST (offline folder) file, i.e. check to see whether your OST file is being synchronized or not.
-To perform this, follow the below steps:
+Before trying to fix the Outlook sync error with the given methods, check if the sync issue is between your Microsoft Exchange Server (MES) mailbox and the OST (offline folder) file.
+To check whether your OST file is being synchronized or not follow the below steps:

-Step1: Open Outlook and right-click any folder it can be your Inbox, Sent Items or Drafts etc.,
+Step 1: Open Outlook and right-click on any of the folder present in your Inbox, Sent Items, Drafts, etc.

-Step2: Select Properties - > click on Synchronization tab and look for Statistics for this folder
+Step 2: Select Properties and click on Synchronization tab and look for Statistics for this folder

-If the number of items in the Server folder contains section matches (is same as) with that of in the Offline folder contains section then, your Outlook folders are properly synched.
+If the number of items in the Server folder contains section (is same as) with that of in the Offline folder, your Outlook folders are properly synched.
 If the number of items differs in both the sections then, you will have to verify the profile settings.
 For these just follow these steps: